oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 collection that MAY be empty.
 In this case `$Nullable` applies to items of the collection and specifies whether the collection MAY contain `null` values.

+### <a id="AnnotationCoreOptionalParameter.14.6" href="#AnnotationCoreOptionalParameter.14.6">Annotation `Core.OptionalParameter`</a>
+A `$Parameter` object annotated with the term [`Core.OptionalParameter`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#OptionalParameter) MAY be omitted when invoking the function or action.

+All parameters marked as optional MUST come after any parameters not marked as optional.
+The binding parameter MUST NOT be marked as optional.
 :::

 ::: {.varjson .example}